Hosmer Library: Roy Woodstrom

 For many years, Hosmer Head Librarian Roy Woodstrom was at the vanguard of innovation in delivering services to patrons.
 Following significant budget cuts in 2004, the City of Minneapolis elected to reduce libraries' hours of service.
 At Hosmer, open days dropped to four days a week.
 Neighbors rallied in 2004, when the Bancroft Neighborhood Association voted to give $7,000 to the Hosmer branch following a presentation by Woodstrom so that the library could be open five days a week.
-On behalf of Hosmer, Woodstrom explored becoming a 501(c)3 corporation, a non-profit, to raise the monies to grow the library's open days from four to five.
+On behalf of Hosmer, Woodstrom explored becoming a 501(c)3 corporation, a non-profit, to raise the money to grow the library's open days from four to five.
 He successfully petitioned the Kingfield Neighborhood Association in October 2004 for a Social Services Grant in the amount of $5,000 towards for cultural and community programs.